-Walk north on Eighth Avenue to 45th Street and make a right onto 45th Street.
-Walk three avenues east to Avenue of the Americas (6th Avenue).
-1177 Avenue of the Americas is on your near left corner of 45th.
+Walk north on 8th Avenue to 45th Street and make a right onto 45th Street.
+Walk three avenues east to Avenue of the Americas.
+1177 Avenue of the Americas is on the near left corner of 45th.

-From Grand Central Station (Hub for Metro North - Connecticut and Westchester)
+From Grand Central Station (Hub for MetroNorth - Connecticut and Westchester)

-Walk west two and a half avenues up 42nd Street to Avenue of the Americas (6th Avenue).
+Walk west two and a half avenue up 42nd Street to Avenue of the Americas.
 Make a right on 42nd Street and Avenue of the Americas.
-Walk three blocks north on Avenue of Americas to #1177.
+Walk three blocks north on Avenue of the Americas to #1177.